DEFENDING YOUR RIGHTS! FREE CASE REVIEWS!

 12 months license suspension

-The mandatory minimum penalties for your first DUI in this range of BAC are:
+The mandatory penalties for your first DUI with a BAC in the range higher than .16% are:

 At least 72 hours in jail (court can impose up to 6 months in jail)